-We may be unable to obtain a sufficient supply of Ac-225 medical grade isotope in order to continue clinical trials and to allow for the manufacture of commercial quantities of Actimab $^{\text{TM}}$ -A
+We may be unable to obtain a sufficient supply of Ac-225 medical grade isotope in order to continue clinical trials and to allow for the manufacture of commercial quantities of Actimab TM -A

 There are limited quantities of Ac-225 available today.
-The existing supplier of Ac-225 to the Company is Oak Ridge National Laboratory (ORNL).
+The existing supplier of Ac-225 to us is ORNL.
 It manufactures Ac-225 by eluting it from its supply of Thorium-229.
 Although this has proven to be a very reliable source of production for a number of years, it is limited by the quantity of Thorium-229 at ORNL.
 We believe that the current approximate maximum of Ac-225 production from this source is sufficient for approximately 1,000 - 2,000 patient treatments per year.
 Since our needs are significantly below that amount at this time, and will continue to be below that for as long as we do not have a commercial product with a potential of selling more than 2,000 patient doses per year, we believe that this supply will be sufficient for completion of clinical trials and early commercialization.
-To secure supplies beyond this amount, the Company has developed what it believes to be a scalable cost-effective process for manufacturing Ac-225 in a cyclotron at an estimated cost in excess of \$5 million.
+To secure supplies beyond this amount, we have developed what we believe to be a scalable cost-effective process for manufacturing Ac-225 in a cyclotron at an estimated cost in excess of \$5 million.
 This work has been conducted at Technical University Munich (TUM) in Germany.
-The Company is now in possession of detailed descriptions of all the developed manufacturing procedures and has rights to all relevant patent applications and other intellectual property.
+We are now in possession of detailed descriptions of all the developed manufacturing procedures and has rights to all relevant patient applications and other intellectual property.
 However, we do not currently have access to a commercial cyclotron capable of producing medical grade Ac-225.
-Although beam time on such cyclotrons is commercially available, the Company does not currently have a relationship with any entity that owns or controls a suitable cyclotron.
+Although beam time on such cyclotrons is commercially available, we do not currently have a relationship with any entity that owns or controls a suitable cyclotron.
 It has identified possible sources and estimates that it could secure the necessary beam time when needed at a cost of approximately \$2 million per year.
-The Company's contract for supply of this isotope from ORNL extends through the end of 2014, is renewable for future years.
-However, there can be no assurance that ORNL will decide to renew the contract or that the U.S. Department of Energy will not change its policies that allow for the sale of isotope to the Company.
-Failure to acquire sufficient quantities of medical grade Ac-225 would make it impossible to effectively complete clinical trials and to commercialize ActimabTM-A and would materially harm our business.
+Our contract for supply of this isotope from ORNL extends through the end of 2014, is renewable for future years.
+However, there can be no assurance that ORNL will decide to renew the contract or that the United States Department of Energy will not change its policies that allow for the sale of isotope to the Company.
+Failure to acquire sufficient o